mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 Activate MP3 streaming support on Mac OS X
 ------------------------------------------

-.. todo:: Add better links to Lame, mir.cr sucks.
-Best would be self-hosted.

 Method A: Download
 ^^^^^^^^^^^^^^^^^^
 To activate MP3 streaming on Mac OS X, follow these steps: